ChenYW68/ADCM/README.md

 grids (gray dots).
   </figcaption>
 </figure>

-There are 3 .RData files.
--	CMAQ_PM25.RData contains numerical model outputs;
--	SiteData.RData is for 68 monitoring stations;
--	GeoMap.RData from other data sources.

 We have developed an R package - [ADCM](https://github.com/ChenYW68/ADCM/tree/main/ADCM/package) for this work.
 Using our $\texttt{ADCM}$ package, these data files can be loaded by using the ``data'' function.